fioriandrea/lanthanum/README.md

 The language is dynamically typed, has built-in arrays and dictionaries, closures, higher order functions and other language constructs.
 The language is an improved version of [lamp](https://github.com/fioriandrea/lamp), so the languages are quite similar.

+## Project Structure

+The code behind Lanthanum is inspired by [Wren code](https://github.com/wren-lang/wren) and many of the ideas implemented come from [Crafting Interpreters](https://craftinginterpreters.com).
+The project structure is indeed similar to the one used in Wren (and Clox), although there are quite a few differences.

 ## Installation

 ### Arch Linux and Arch-based Distros